Kaka Bagyenda: Military career

 In 1981, Bagyenda joined the National Resistance Army (NRA), a rebel guerrilla outfit, led by Yoweri Museveni, who waged the Ugandan Bush War, between 1981 and 1986.
 He carried out covert operations for the NRA and was instrumental in the capture of Masindi Army Barracks by the NRA on 20 February 1984.
 To disguise himself from the Uganda National Liberation Army (UNLA) soldiers, he adopted the name Kaka, dropping his birth names Frank Bagyenda.
 He served in the Ugandan military, rising to the rank of major, before he retired at that rank in 1993.

 His assignments in the military included as the commanding officer of a brigade based in Kampala, Uganda's capital city.
 He then served as head of the directorate of transport, and then as a member of the then Directorate of Military Intelligence (DMI), which today is the Chieftainancy of Military Intelligence (CMI).
-He also served in Uganda's Northern Region, where commanded a brigade in the early 1990s.
+He also served in Uganda's Northern Region, where he commanded a brigade in the early 1990s.